prachis70/projectadvflutter/README.md

 https://github.com/user-attachments/assets/8c8167d4-654b-4005-aa5c-bb17f0b81be5

+# Stepper:-
+• The Stepper Widget in Flutter is a versatile tool that plays a crucial role in enhancing user experience within mobile applications.

+• It provides an intuitive way to guide users through a multi-step process, allowing developers to create interactive and user-friendly interfaces.
 # State
 ## State:
 * A state is information that can be read when the widget is built and might change or modified over a lifetime of the app.